autoNumeric/autoNumeric/doc/CONTRIBUTING.md

 ```

 #### How to push?
-Every changes that you pushed in its own branch in your personal autoNumeric copy should be based on the latest version of the `next` branch.
+Every changes that you pushed in its own branch in your personal autoNumeric repository copy should be based on the latest version of the `next` branch *(the development branch)*.

 When you create a pull request, make sure to push against the `next` branch.